“Fairytale Of New York” — The Pogues ft. Kirsty MacColl

 For them, Christmas is one of the saddest times of the year.
 For whatever reason, they can’t be with their family and friends…they’ve become estranged…drifted apart…fallen out…for one of many possible reasons.

-But they can’t be with the people who would make Christmas special…it just becomes an exercise in getting through the festive season, doing their best to keep things together as parties and celebrations go on all around them…without ever feeling involved in the parties and celebrations because they can’t spend time with the people they care about the most.
+But they can’t be with the people who would make Christmas special…so every year becomes a grind, an exercise in just getting through the festive season…doing their best to keep things together as the parties and celebrations go on all around them, even though they only have their own company to look forward to.

-That’s certainly true for me, and perhaps that’s why I feel such an affinity with “Fairytale Of New York”…the finest bittersweet tale imaginable, wrapped around the time of year when everyone expects to have a great time and enjoy life with friends and family.
-But not everybody does…
+That’s certainly true for me, and perhaps this is why I feel such an affinity for “Fairytale Of New York”…the finest bittersweet tale imaginable, woven into a time of year which is all about togetherness, companionship and family.
+At least for the lucky ones…

 No wonder the creative ‘tour de force’ that is “Fairytale Of New York” has been the UK’s most played Christmas song of the 21st century.
 It regularly tops the listings of the UK’s favourite Christmas songs, and whilst it’s never made it to the Number One slot in the charts, it has outlived and outsold, over the years, most of the songs which have.